chevereto/blog/_posts/2022/2022-06-30-chevereto-tiempos-6.md

 - 🛡 Added support for two-factor authentication
 - 🛡 Added application secret encryption

-Note thatV4.0.0-beta.10 is on the works, more changes will be announced and the release should be available within July 2022.
+V4.0.0-beta.10 is on the works, more changes will be announced and the release should be available within **July 2022**.

 ## RFC